memcube/rpi-binance-display/README.md

 calculated and displayed you may write them behind
 DEL = as comma separated string.

-Asset positions with EUR values under EUR_LIMIT are not displayed in detail but are included in the total value.
+Asset positions with EUR values below EUR_LIMIT are not displayed in detail but are included in the total value.